Home > Winter

 Reinforced Cuffs

 The hem of your ski pants is more important than you think.
-Reinforced cuffs are what set ski pants apart from alpine mountaineering pants or snowboard-specific pants, and they provide massive returns in the durability department by protecting the base of the pants from your sharp ski edges.
+Reinforced cuffs provide massive returns in durability by protecting the base of the pants from your ski boots, sharp ski edges, walking, or climbing in the backcountry.
+Sharp metal edges or crampons can easily slice into pant fabric.

 Gaiters

-As a bonus, they can block snow and ice from building up on a portion of the boot’s buckles, compression strap, BOA dial, or on some snowboard boots, laces.
+Gaiters can also help block snow and ice from building up on the upper boot buckles, compression strap, BOA dial, or on some snowboard boots, laces.

-We’ve noticed that the circumference of gaiters can vary from pant to pant, so don’t be surprised if some are snugger than others, especially with a boot that has a larger shaft circumference.
+We’ve noticed that the circumference of gaiters can vary from pant to pant, so don’t be surprised if some are snugger than others, especially with a boot that has a larger shaft circumference, like a snowboard boot.

 Fully Taped Seams

 Fully taped seams may seem like a minor detail, but they’re an important design feature to look for in your ski pants.
-The name is self-explanatory: Fully taped seams note that all seams on the pant are backed up with additional tape to increase waterproofing and wind protection, so that the elements can’t sneak through any of the thousands of tiny holes where the pants are sewn.
+The name is self-explanatory: all of the seams on the pants are backed up with additional tape to increase waterproofing and wind protection so that the elements can’t sneak through any of the thousands of tiny holes where the pants are sewn.

-Seam taping is an important feature of any waterproof gear, and you can find this manufacturing technique employed on everything from the best rain jackets to backpacking tents.
-Fully taped seams means that every part of the garment is sealed, so that you can expect superior waterproofing and protection.
+Seam taping is an important feature of any waterproof gear, and you can find this manufacturing technique employed on everything from rain jackets to backpacking tents.
+Fully taped seams mean that every part of the garment is sealed so that you can expect superior waterproofing and protection.

 Built-in Velcro waistbands allow skiers to easily adjust the tightness of the ski pant; (photo/Jason Hummel)